If you you would be interesting hosting a NLD BBSRC DTP PhD student for the PIPS please see the details below:

 - How much do I have to pay to take an intern?
 Internships are supported through the studentship and this includes a bursary for travel and lodgings.
-Hosts are invited to contribute to those costs if they wish to but this is not a requirement.
+Hosts are encouraged to contribute to those costs if they wish to but this is not a requirement.
+Note that hosts are normally expected to contribute any consumables costs for the internship.

 - What paperwork is required?
 The student will need to complete an outside of study form for their University but only other requirements are what the host organisation requires.